-With respect to the outbreak of the novel coronavirus (COVID-19), Gabriel has carefully considered the impact, noting the widespread disruption to normal activities and the uncertainty over the duration of this disruption.
-The highest priority of the Board of Directors is the health, safety and welfare of the Group's employees, contractors and community members.
-Gabriel recognizes that the situation is extremely fluid and is monitoring the relevant recommendations and restrictions on travel.
-At this time, these recommendations and restrictions do not significantly impact Gabriel's ability to continue the ICSID Arbitration process or conduct the limited operations in Romania.
-As previously announced, the Group is currently seeking new investment and it is possible that this will take longer than previously anticipated.
-The Group is also looking to sell its long lead time equipment assets, the market for which may be adversely affected by the effects of COVID-19.
-As a result, Gabriel will make the necessary adjustments to the work processes required to maintain the ICSID Arbitration calendar, and, should the disruption last for an extended duration, review certain planned activities in Romania, and take remedial actions if it is determined to be necessary or prudent to do so.
+With respect to the outbreak of the novel coronavirus (COVID - 19), Gabriel continues to consider carefully the impact, noting the widespread disruption to normal activities and the uncertainty over the duration of this disruption.
+The highest priority of Gabriel's board of directors (the "Board") and the Management is the health, safety and welfare of the Group's employees and contractors.
+Gabriel recognizes that the situation is extremely fluid and is monitoring the relevant recommendations and restrictions on work practices and travel.
+At this time, these recommendations and restrictions do not significantly impact Gabriel's ability to continue the ICSID Arbitration process or conduct the limited operations in Romania, nor has there been a significant impact on the Group's results or operations in 2020 or into the first quarter of 2021.

+As previously disclosed, the Group will require further new investment and is also looking to sell its long lead-time equipment.
+The market and timing for each initiative may be adversely affected by the developing impact of COVID-19.
+As a result, Gabriel will react to circumstances as they arise and make any necessary adjustments to the work processes required, including to maintain the ICSID Arbitration calendar, and, should any material disruption from COVID-19 affect the Group for an extended duration, Gabriel will review certain planned activities in Romania and take remedial actions, if it is determined to be necessary or prudent to do so.

-(Unaudited, tabular amounts in thousands of Canadian dollars, unless otherwise stated)
+For the period ended March 31, 2021 (Amounts in thousands of Canadian dollars, unless otherwise stated)